ivanursul/ivanursul/articles/java/queues.md

 ### <a href="#priorityBlockingQueueClass" name="priorityBlockingQueueClass"><i class="fa fa-link anchor" aria-hidden="true"></i></a> PriorityBlockingQueue Class

 *PriorityBlockingQueue<E&#xfeff;>* extends AbstractQueue<E&#xfeff;> Class and implements BlockingQueue<E&#xfeff;> and Serializable Interfaces.
 It represents an unbounded blocking queue and uses the same ordering as PriorityQueue.
 Instead of FIFO order, this queue orders its elements based on their natural ordering.
-Just like thr PriorityQueue, *PriorityBlockingQueue* doesn't permit Null elements and insertion of non-comparable objects.
+Just like the PriorityQueue, *PriorityBlockingQueue* doesn't permit Null elements and insertion of non-comparable objects.

 The ordering of elements with equal priority is not guaranteed but you can define custom classes or comparators that use a secondary key to break ties in primary priority values.